 Programmers who spend most of their time coding, writing programs, debugging errors and many more, are usually demotivated when a keyboard does not fit in for their needs.
 Of course, mechanical keyboards are not going to polish your programming skills but can make programming pleasurable.
 All of this will become even better if you have a comfortable keyboard that gives you maximum comfort.
 Working on a mechanical keyboard is no doubt heavenly satisfying.

 Durable switches like linear, clicky and tactile are used for enhanced performance, these switches are what make these keyboards so special and expensive.

 Mechanical switches are broadly categorized into these types:

 These are the silent ones, they don't give feedback on your keystrokes.
 They give a lighter feel which will assist you in typing faster.

 As they give feedback, they are a bit louder than others.
 Upon receiving the feedback you can release the key.

 As their name suggests, they give tactile feedback.
 Once you feel a noticeable bump your keystroke will be registered.

 Cherry MX switches:

 You must be familiar with these switches, they are the most durable and premium quality ones.
 We'll discuss a few of the Cherry MX switches.
-Firstly Cherry MX Red, a linear switch with an actuation force of 45 cN is much favored by gamers.
-It's silent version was also launched in 2015.
+Firstly Cherry MX Red, a linear switch with an actuation force of 45 CN is much favoured by gamers.
+Its silent version was also launched in 2015.